Other places to visit in The Hague

 National Monument Oranjehotel

-The Oranjehotel was the name the Dutch attributed to the Scheveningen prison during the Second World War.
-Here the Germans detained over 25,000 people for interrogation and prosecution.
-On your visit to the present Oranjehotel National Monument you will hear stories about fear, hope, faith and patriotism and will see the conditions in which prisoners were forced to live.
-We show how vulnerable freedom is, and which decisions are taken, when injustice, oppression and persecution prevail.
+The Oranjehotel was the name given by the Dutch to the Scheveningen prison during the Second World War.
+Here, the Germans detained over 25,000 people for interrogation and prosecution.
+During your visit to the present Oranjehotel National Monument, you will hear stories about fear, hope, faith, and patriotism, and witness the conditions in which prisoners were forced to live.
+We illustrate the fragility of freedom and the decisions made when injustice, oppression, and persecution prevail.

 Adress: